 In very cold conditions, it may be very difficult or even impossible to start the engine.
-To avoid this problem you can use unleaded petrol, or you can use the heater that is integrated into the engine (on vehicles that are equipped): Connect the end piece of the extension provided to the socket fitted in the grille, and the other end piece to a 220 V socket for at least 6 hours before starting the vehicle.
+To avoid this problem, use unleaded petrol or, on equipped vehicles, use the heater integrated in the engine: connect the correct end of the extension piece supplied into the socket integrated into the radiator grille and the other end into a 220 V socket for at least 6 hours before starting.